THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

-You can create categories like fruits and vegetables, or names, etc. It might sound odd, but it works!
+You can create categories like fruits and vegetables, names, etc. It might sound odd, but it works!

 #21.
 Get A Massage

-Probably most people’s favorite way to minimize stress is a massage.
+Most people’s favorite way to minimize stress is a massage.

-In fact, I get so relaxed that I almost fall asleep most times!
+I get so relaxed that I almost fall asleep most times!